 The North-West Highlands are an area out outstanding beauty with a unique combo of beaches and mountains and an amazing geological history.
 We feel that anybody staying us will get a real insight into how it is to live in a small remote community.

-We don't have a specific time this year when we need somebody for are open to applications from cheerful & caring people of all ages with a can-do attitude willing to support us with various croft work (like collecting wood), digging over vegetable patches and help with some domestic work, share their stories with our 10 year old curious & chatty home-educated son and possibly some croft-work (gathering wood or such) .
+We don't have a specific time this year when we need somebody for are open to applications from cheerful & caring people of all ages with a can-do attitude willing to support us with various croft work (like collecting wood), digging over vegetable patches and help with some domestic tasks, share their stories with our 11 year old curious & chatty home-educated son and possibly some support with other general things.
 The only specific support need would be to help with re-varnishing the loghouse which is overdue - being good on a ladder is a pre-condition for this,

 We look for people who are self-reliant and independent - happy to be social and become part of the family but also enjoy having their own time on other occasions.
 Because we have hosted so many people we are confident that we can offer a relaxed and fun environment, but we are not in a position to entertain or ferry round people all the time.